Coarse Information Design: General Value Functions

 \section{General Value Functions}

 The coarse information design problem with convex or S-shaped value functions is relatively tractable because interval-partitional information structures are optimal.
-With general value functions,\footnote{ General value functions can arise in persuasion mechanisms where the designer's information disclosure is contingent on the receiver's private type \citep{KolotilinMylovanovZapechelnyuk2022}, and delegation model where the principal's equilibrium payoff can be formulated as a linear functional \citep{Kleiner2022}.
-Our framework can be accommodated to study those models when the action space is finite. } it is possible that the optimal information structure entails bi-pooling policies, and the analysis would become more involved.
-Nevertheless, in this section, we show that the dual expectations property between interval cutoffs and induced posterior means still holds, albeit in a modified way.
+With general value functions, it is possible that the optimal information structure entails information policies that send more than one signal within a partitional subinterval, and the analysis would become more involved.
+In this section, we restrict our discussion to interval-partitional information structures, and provide a generalization of the dual expectations property established under convex and S-shaped value functions in previous sections.
+Moreover, when the interval partition is indeed optimal among all possible information structures, we establish a general convexity property about the minorant function.

-When the value function $u$ is not convex, $u''$ may be negative and therefore cannot be a valid density.
-Nevertheless, it can be interpreted as the ``density'' corresponding to a \emph{signed measure}.
-For some measurable set $A$ under signed measure $u'$, its \emph{barycenter} is given by

-We can therefore interpret $\mu(a,b)$ in equation (\ref{mu}) as the barycenter of set $A=(a,b)$ under signed measure $u'$.
-When the optimal information structure under general value function is interval-partitional, it is still characterized by the system of equations (\ref{phi}) and (\ref{mu}) stated in Proposition \ref{dualexpectation}.
-The dual expectations property continues to hold, with ``expectations'' interpreted as ``barycenter.''